-Over at Sew Mama Sew they are compiling a collection of interesting opinions about what the year 2010 gave us in sewing and what we might think to see in the new year.
+Over at Sew Mama Sew, they are compiling a collection of interesting opinions about what the year 2010 gave us in sewing and what we might think to see in the new year.
 I find the different answers fascinating and have decided to participate myself.
 Just to hear my own opinions.
 LOL.

 Looking back on the sewing scene of 2010, what trends stand out in your mind?

-Well I would go along with many and say that I definitely saw hexagons have a huge “comeback”.
+Well, I would go along with many and say that I definitely saw hexagons have a huge “comeback”.
 Whether they were made with traditional English paper piecing, half pieced and machine sewn or appliqued, hexagons were literally everywhere.
 Swaps were created around them and it seemed all you had to do was add a hexagon to something for everyone to think it was genius.
 The difference in their use though is that people are really thinking outside the box with them.
 No longer are hexagons put together to form traditional flower motifs, but rather they have become abstract modern shapes taking on new life as the leaves of trees or the clouds in a sky.

-I also saw a love of japanese fabrics, linen blends, and the new staple of all modern quilters, solid colored fabrics.
+I also saw a love of Japanese fabrics, linen blends, and the new staple of all modern quilters, solid-colored fabrics.
 More fabric stores are carrying these fabrics making them easier and easier to access.
 Just over a year ago, when I wanted a Japanese fabric my only option was to have it shipped from Japan.
 Now I can find that same fabric in dozens of stores (online at least) that distribute from the US.
-And each fabric company seems to be coming up with it’s own line of solid fabrics in an effort to compete with the huge offering that Robert Kaufman has with the Kona Solids.
+And each fabric company seems to be coming up with its own line of solid fabrics in an effort to compete with the huge offering that Robert Kaufman has with the Kona Solids.

 Along the same lines, fabric designers have been branching out in their offerings of fabric type.
 While home decor prints seemed adventurous for a designer a couple of years ago, they are old hat now.
 It’s practically expected for a designer to put out a home decor option, but now we see voiles, gauze, velveteens, and other “exotic” fabrics.

 I also have noticed a huge jump in the online community.
 There are more online sewing bees and swaps than ever and I have participated in more than my fair share.
 This raises issues of reliability of “new” people in both sewing experience and dependability.
-There are now more distinctions about qualifications for participation in online events or distinct efforts to make projects “beginner friendly”.
+There are now more distinctions about qualifications for participation in online events or distinct efforts to make projects “beginner-friendly”.
 I personally am delighted in the number of people finding joy in this little corner of the world.

-With the large number of inexperienced sewers, eager to try out new fabrics and hop on the quilting wagon, “liberated” quilting has become extremely popular.
+With a large number of inexperienced sewers, eager to try out new fabrics and hop on the quilting wagon, “liberated” quilting has become extremely popular.
 It requires little more than a sewing machine, fabric, and the desire to put them together.
 But as new sewers become more entrenched in the world of quilting, skill levels are increasing and slowly precision is starting to make a difference.

 What were some of your favorite things?
 (Trends, fabric collections, patterns, blogs?
 Whatever you really loved.)